-The tree bad could not be defined if Tree defined the type μX . νY . $1 + X \times Y$, because the latter type only admits a finite number of uses of node in a tree.
-The problem here seems to be that the termination checker is too untyped-it only cares about delay constructors, not about which fixpoint they "belong" to.
-In this case the delay constructors for the inner fixpoint work as guards also for the outer fixpoint.
+The tree bad could not be defined if Tree defined the type μX . νY . $1 + X \times Y$: bad is used in the definition of itself.
+The problem seems to be that the termination checker is too untyped-it only cares about delay constructors, not about which fixpoint they "belong" to.
+In this case the delay constructors for the inner fixpoint (νY) work as guards also for the outer fixpoint.